Father · Son · Holy Spirit

 Utterly Apart, Utterly Pure

-The seraphim cry "Holy, holy, holy" (Isa 6:3) — not "powerful, powerful, powerful" or "loving, loving, loving."
+The seraphim cry "Holy, holy, holy" (Isa 6:3) — not "powerful, powerful, powerful."
 Holiness is the attribute of God's essential otherness.
 He is set apart from all evil, all impurity, all falsehood.
 Isaiah's response: "Woe to me!
-I am ruined!
-For I am a man of unclean lips."
+I am ruined!"
 Holiness produces awe before it produces comfort.

 Isa 6:3 · 1 Pet 1:15–16 · Rev 4:8